SalonDesDevs/hexo-api/README.md

 ### `POST /api/post/content/by-uri`

 Same as above, but takes a json object with `id_suffix` as a substring of the end of an article id and `sanitized_title` which should match the title given in an uri.
+The match needn't be exact, the closest result is returned

 The function that sanitizes a title is the following: